NCAR/MPAS-Workflow/README.md

 of an `MPAS-Workflow` `Cylc` suite.  `scenarios/defaults/*.yaml` describe some default `resource`-based options that users may select in their experiment scenario `yaml` (e.g., `scenarios/*.yaml`.
-Both the `defaults` and the particular scenario selected are parsed with python-based classes in the `initialize/components/` directory.
-Each `component` is associated with a particular root `yaml` node.
+Both the `defaults` and the particular scenario selected are parsed with python modules/classes in the `initialize/*/` directories.
+Each class derived from `Component` is associated with a root node in the scenario `yaml` file.
 For example, `Variational.py` parses the configuration of the `variational` node, `Forecast.py` parses the `forecast` node, and so on.
 The basic (i.e., `non-resource`) options available for each root `yaml` node are described either as class member variables or in the class `__init__` method.
-The appropriate `yaml` layouts for `resource` options (e.g., `variational.job` `externalanalyses.resources`, `observations.resources`, `forecast.job`) are demonstrated in `scenarios/defaults/*.yaml`.  `resource` options are also parsed in the `initialize/components/` python classes.
+The appropriate `yaml` layouts for `resource` options (e.g., `variational.job` `externalanalyses.resources`, `observations.resources`, `forecast.job`) are demonstrated in `scenarios/defaults/*.yaml`.  `resource` options are also parsed in the python modules/classes under `initialize/*`.

 #### cross-application `resource` options